Level 1 Gallery

 In order to take advantage of a rare opportunity to bring the Magna Carta exhibit to Winnipeg and avoid any potential construction cost increases in the future, the Museum made the decision to move forward in developing the Level 1 Gallery shortly after the 2014 opening.

-In February of 2016 there were over 155 broadcast hits and 127 print/online hits featuring the Level 1 Gallery, making it the single most widely covered Canadian Museum for Human Rights story since opening weekend.
+When it opened there were over 155 broadcast hits and 127 print/online hits featuring the Level 1 Gallery, making it the single most widely covered Canadian Museum for Human Rights story since opening weekend.

 Although the Level 1 Gallery is open and running, Friends of the Canadian Museum for Human Rights (Friends) is focused on garnering support for the outfitting, operating and maintenance of this key museum element.
 We hope that you will help the Museum enrich and expand its powerful and often life-changing experiences by making a major capital contribution towards support of the Level 1 Gallery.